bwagenseller/bwagenseller.github.io/learn_to_code/java/java_basics.md

 This would print "You.....you took it's soul."

-## Defining Static Entities in Classes
+## Defining Static Methods in Classes

 We see the word _static_ in the defintion of the witnessDragonBorn() function: this means that we dont necessairly have to declare an object, we can just call this function from the class directly;  this means that instead of writing
 ```